 I am very interested in studying the mechanical and dynamical properties of biological phenomena, such as protein folding, from a single-molecule approach.
 That is why I recently become part of Fernandez’s lab as a postdoctoral researcher.
 My role in the lab is to lead the development of an unified physical model of the energy landscape of titin combining the genetic information and its elastic properties.
 The ultimate goal will be to use the model to predict the severity of diseases resulting from abnormal cellular regulation and from genetic mutations in the titin gene.

-In May 2008 I joined the laboratory of Julio Fernandez.
-Since then, I have been involved in projects dealing with protein mechanics.
+Since I joined the Fernandez lab, I have been involved in projects dealing with protein mechanics.
 We described that intramolecular isopeptide bonds in adhesins of gram-positive bacteria confer unprecedented mechanical stability.
 We have also implemented an assay based on mechanical uncaging of cysteine residues that allowed us to monitor in real-time the isomerization of disulfide bonds in proteins.
 My current research projects try to bridge the gap between Protein Mechanics and Biology.
 I want to know how the mechanical properties of proteins determine the macroscopic behavior of tissues and cells, with a focus on cardiac muscle and bacterial infection.
 Pili from Gram-positive bacteria are natural polyproteins that have to overcome high mechanical stress in vivo to endure in tissues and cause infections.
 We are trying to understand how mechanically defective pili are challenged when adhering under mechanical stress.
 Our strategy may be useful to design new antibiotics that interfere with the attachment of pathogenic bacteria.
 Regarding muscle elasticity, we have recently discovered that modification of buried residues in the giant protein titin results in increased elasticity of cardiac cells.
 We propose that this novel mechanism to control elasticity may be also found in other tissues.

 I am a second year student in the MD/PhD program at Columbia.
 I graduated from Princeton University with an A.B. in Chemistry, though with perhaps an equal amount of class time invested in Kiswahili literature and global health.
 I did my undergraduate thesis research in the lab of Dr. Michael Hecht, where I studied the biological potentials of de novo-designed proteins, and thereafter went to work with Dr. J. Dirk Iglehart and Dr. J.B.
 Lazaro in cancer biology at the Dana Farber Cancer Institute.
 Since joining the Fernandez lab in Summer 2013, my research interests have focused on the determinants of mechanical stability in proteins, and on the mechanisms of bacterial adherence under force, with an eye towards developing new strategies for preventing bacterial colonization.